“It is more important to have beauty in one’s equations

 As an undergraduate student, I took an entomology class from a professor who was a renowned authority on the human louse.
 He would get rhapsodic when showing slides of the louse’s anatomy and would occasionally say how beautiful the louse was.
 My fellow students would roll their eyes at this.
 The louse’s internal organs, however, are wonderfully proportioned to enhance its ability to survive its particular lifestyle.
 All living creatures are wonderfully proportioned in this sense – they are all beautiful in their own way.
 It takes a certain kind of detachment, however, to find beauty in a louse; indeed, it takes the kind of detachment required of a good scientist.

 One of our most common uses of the word beauty is to refer to attributes that we find in other people, attributes that make others loveable to us.
 We also commonly use the word beauty to refer to what makes a person erotically attractive to us.
-While there seems to be some connection between the use of beauty for something that is lovable and something that is sexually desirable, they certainly aren’t the same.
+While there seems to be some connection between the use of beauty for something that is lovable and something that is sexually desirable, they don’t mean quite the same thing.
 But both uses of the word seem nearly opposite the kind of detachment that finds beauty in the form of a louse.
-Perhaps rather than having only the one word “beauty” for both, we should have different words.
-One of the reasons, I suspect, that the idea of beauty is so muddled is that we have one word carrying many different meanings.
+Perhaps rather than having only the one word “beauty” for these different understandings of beuaty, we should have different words.
+One of the reasons, I suspect, that the idea of beauty is so muddled is that we try to make one word carrying many different meanings.

 The experience of beauty always has two poles: the subject that experiences and the object that is experienced.
 Different people take delight in vastly different objects.
 This fact has often been used as evidence that beauty is purely a matter of taste.
 But is this not an oversimplification?
 Calling beauty purely a matter of taste does little to explain the complex phenomenon of the experience of beauty.
 I suggested earlier that a simple equation that explains a great deal is more beautiful than a complex equation that doesn’t really explain much.
 An equation’s explanatory power is not a matter of personal taste.
 Not everyone experiences beauty in the contemplation of mathematical equations, but those who do can often provide solid reasoning for their judgment of the difference between the more and less beautiful equation.
 If beauty were merely a matter of taste, any such reasoning would be fatuous.